December 1, 2016-January 2017: Support group for grieving children, Wilson Middle School, Carlisle

 RESIDENTIAL CAMPS: Any child aged 7-12, who has experienced the loss of a parent, primary caregiver or sibling is eligible to attend our Youth Camp Koala.
 Any teen 13-18 is invited to attend our Teen Camp.
 Applications are reviewed by our staff to ensure that camp is right for each child.
 Please submit your application early, as camp always fills up quickly.

 DAY CAMPS: Wilkes-Barre and Scranton Schools.
 Any students in grades 1st through 8th who have experienced the death of a loved one are invited to attend our Grief Day Camps.
 Camps are held at the Wilkes-Barre YMCA's Camp Kresge on Beaver Lake.
 Students must submit an application, available through their School Counselor.
 Up to 50 students are invited to each camp.

 All about our three day camp

 Each Residential Camper is paired with an adult Big Buddy for the entire weekend.
-Our volunteer staff includes an on-site nurse (RN), therapists, social workers, art, music, dance and movement therapists and adult buddies, many who have also lost family members.
+Our volunteer staff includes an on-site nurse (RN), therapists, social workers, art, music, dance and movement therapists and adult buddies, police officers and teachers, many who have also lost family members.
 We have a Pet Therapy team on site, and three wonderful dogs stay with the campers all weekend.
 We are thrilled to have students from Shippensburg, Dickinson and Drexel Universities, Social Workers, School Counselors, and Professors from Shippensburg University as sessions leaders, support personnel and group leaders.
-This fine group includes leaders from "Drew's Hope", a bereavement group in Shippensburg for children, teens & adults.
+This fine group includes leaders from "Drew's Hope", a bereavement support group in Shippensburg for children, teens & adults.
 Some of our 'Bigs' are counselors from other bereavement camps, and love the experience of coming to camps like ours.
 It's not a sad place, but a place of healing and memory making.
 That's why volunteers come back year after year.
 Volunteers are required to submit an application and submit to a background check.
 New Big Buddies are required to attend a training day the month prior to camp.

 All about our day camps